zscaler/terraform-provider-zpa/examples/zpa_policy_forwarding_rule/README.md

-# Create Policy Set Rule for Posture Profile - SAML Attribute
+# Create a Policy Forwarding Rule

-This example will show you how to create a policy set rule to validate if the user's machine is compliant with the Posture Profile conditions according to SAML attribute information.
+This example will show you how to create a policy forwarding rule.
 This example codifies [this API](https://help.zscaler.com/zpa/api-reference#/policy-set-controller).

 To run, configure your ZPA provider as described [Here](https://github.com/SecurityGeekIO/terraform-provider-zpa/blob/master/website/docs/index.html.markdown)